bpi/bhq_translation/chatter.md

-Auditory Chaatter
+Auditory Chatter
 ==================

 ### Stimulus planning
 The lists below are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.
 Once you have generated a potential list of stimuli to record, please send it to Posit Science for review.
 Once accepted by Posit recordings can then be made.

-###Two sets of recordings required.
+### Four sets of recordings required.
-We need two different voices to record the stimuli, preferable a male and female voice.
+We require four different voices, preferably 2 male and 2 female .

 ### Stimuli
 First adapt [this document](chatter.csv), translating directly where possible and making changes to the spec where necessary (for example, if it is not possible to specify gender in a confirmation).